They recovered from Covid, but died of a "black fungus".What we know about the diseases that dominate India | ExBulletin

 According to India’s official national health portalThe prevalence of diabetes in the country, especially in urban areas, can reach as high as 12% to 18% of the adult population.

 “India is the world’s diabetic capital,” said Soccer at Breach Candy Hospital.
-“We have a tropical climate where fungi are endemic.
-Therefore, all of this has led to an epidemic of black fungi.”
+“We have a tropical climate where fungi are widespread, so all of this has led to a black fungal epidemic.”

 How do you handle it?